robinm3/angularBasicWebsite/README.md

 More in depth instructions about what was done can be found through the Nx tutorials: https://nx.dev/latest/angular/tutorial/01-create-application

 # Run the apps
+ - Start both with `npm run start`
- - Navigate to the main folder and type command npm run start:frontend to start the front end.
+ - Navigate to the main folder and type command `npm run start:frontend` to start the front end.
 Navigate to http://localhost:4200/
- - Navigate to the main folder and type command npm run start:backend to start the back end.
+ - Navigate to the main folder and type command `npm run start:backend` to start the back end.
 Navigate to http://localhost:3333/songs for the base path

 ## Code scaffolding